Adaptive Bitrate (ABR) Streaming

 If specified, the live presentation is archived in segments of the specified length (default to 0 seconds, meaning no segmentation takes place).

 Length of DVR moving window (default 30 seconds).
-Set to '0' to enable 'event mode', which will always return complete archive (however, do not that this will increase load on Origin as the archive grows larger, both because calculating the timeline for each client manifest response becomes more resource intense and because it offers an ever increasing window for viewers to scrub through).
+Set to '0' to enable 'event mode', which will always return complete archive.
+Beware that this will increase load on Origin super linearly as the archive grows larger.
+Expect performance impact from both calculating the timeline for each client manifest request as well as an increase in distinct media segment requests because an ever growing window offers ever more media for viewers to scrub through.

 The dvr_window_length must be shorter than the --archive_length.